 The aim of this project is to provide a good software platform for programming these old devices, and some reliable, easy to build Arduino shields as the programming hardware.

 As it is nearly impossible to build hardware which programs everything I support, each device family requires its own programming hardware.
-To date, there are two device shields, which have their own project pages:
+To date, there are three device shields, which have their own project pages:

 More about it here.